 Nowadays it seems like every man and his dog have his hair shorter on the sides and longer at the top.
 To stand out from the crowd, consider a single-length style.
 The hair left on the sides creates a very rugged and manly look.

 Just because you have curly hair doesn’t mean you can’t still get in on the spiky trend.
 Use some texturing powder in your roots, coat your fingertips in wax and spike only the top section of hair.
 As curly hair can be heavy, it’s best to lightly cover your locks with a layer of stronghold hairspray to ensure it stays in place.

 The ‘90s are back in full force so why shouldn’t the trend apply to your mane too?
 Spiky hair with blonde highlights looks best on naturally dark hair as it creates a striking contrast.
 Try the look with faded sides and longer spikes on top and wear it easier smooth or textured.

 Spikes are excellent for creating volume and detracting attention away from widow’s peaks and receding hairlines.
 To nail the look, keep the sides of your hair short and start the spikes at your widow’s peak, working your way back and upwards with a small amount of product.

 14. Spiky Hair with a Hard Part

 A hard part is a great way to emphasize spiky hairstyles.
 To wear the pair, try combining your shaved part with faded sides and thick, long spikes on top.
 The result will be an edgy yet sleek aesthetic.

 15. Windswept Spiky Hair

-Windswept spiky hair is easy to achieve and requires very little maintenance.
-All you need to do is create your spikes as usual, but sweep them all to one side rather than straight up or backwards.
+Windswept spiky hair is easy to achieve and requires very low-maintenance.
+All you need to do is create your spikes as usual, but sweep them all to one side rather than straight up or backward.
 Doing so will leave you with an effortless yet sharp look.